Research

 2022 Computational and Data‑Driven Chemistry Using Artificial Intelligence

 B1.
-Predicting Interatomic Distances of Molecular Quantum Chemistry Calculations" (long version of [C1])
+Predicting Interatomic Distances of Molecular Quantum Chemistry Calculations (long version of [CN1])

 2022 Advances in Knowledge Discovery and Management: Volume 9.
 Studies in Computational Intelligence.
 Springer International Publishing